 (3) Under Ohio law, the Company may pay cash dividends only from earned surplus determined on a statutory basis.
-Further, the Company is restricted (on the basis of the lower of 10% of the Company's statutory surplus as shown by its last statement on file with the superintendent, or one hundred percent of adjustment net investment income for such period) as to the amount of dividends it may declare or pay in any twelve-month period without the prior approval of the ODI.
+Further, the Company is restricted (on the basis of the lower of 10% of the Company's statutory surplus as shown by its last statement on file with the superintendent, or one hundred percent of adjustment net investment income for such period) as to the amount of dividends it may declare or pay in any twelve-month period without the prior approval of the Ohio Department of Insurance.

-(4)-(13) Not applicable.
+(4)-(8) Not Applicable.